Victory Day (song)

-"Victory Day" (День Победы) ranks among the most popular in the large corpus of Russian songs devoted to the World War II.
+"Victory Day" (День Победы) ranks among the most popular in the large corpus of Russian songs devoted to World War II.
 The song refers to the Victory Day celebration and differs from most of these by its cheerful intonations of a marching song and by the fact that it was composed by David Tukhmanov thirty years after the war.
 In the words of Vladimir Kharitonov, a veteran lyricist, "the song seemed to have turned back the time.
 Although written three decades after the war, it now seems that it was this song that helped us to gain the victory".

 History

 In order to commemorate the 30th anniversary of the Soviet victory in the Second World War, the Soviet government announced a competition for the best song about the war.
-In March 1975, poet Vladimir Kharitonov, who had taken part in the war, approached his traditional co-author, the young composer David Tukhmanov with a proposal to write a new song for the occasion.
+In March 1975, poet Vladimir Kharitonov, who had taken part in the war approached his traditional co-author, the young composer David Tukhmanov with a proposal to write a new song for the occasion.
 This effort was to differ strikingly from their previous collaborations, which had been disco-influenced chartbusters.
 Several days before the deadline, Kharitonov brought his lyric to Tukhmanov and the latter composed a song just in time to be recorded track of an orchestra.
 His wife Tatyana Sashko, a singer and the song's lyricist, sang Den Pobedy before the jury.

 However, the jury, composed primarily of elderly songwriters whose tastes had been formed during Stalin's era, was exceedingly displeased with the result.
 The lyrics appeared to them lightsome and frivolous, while the melody was alleged to abuse the "rhythms of tango and foxtrot", two "bourgeois" dances which had been banned in the Soviet Union.